spinjet/pdopt-code/paper/paper.md

 # Summary

-Contemporary engineering systems are characterised by many components and complex interactions between them.
-The design of such systems entails high uncertainty due to the large number of parameters defining it.
-An approach to manage it is exploring and evaluating as many alternatives as possible, before committing to a specific solution.
+Contemporary engineering design is characterised by products and systems with increasing complexity coupled with tighter requirements and tolerances.
+This leads to high epistemic uncertainty due to numerous possible configurations and a high number of design parameters.
+Set-Based Design is a methodology capable of handling these design problems, by exploring and evaluating as many alternatives as possible, before committing to a specific solution.

 The Python package `PDOPT` aims to provide this capability without the high computational cost associated with the factorial-based design of experiments methods.
-By exploiting a probabilistic machine learning model, the code identifies the areas of the design space which are most promising for the requirements provided by the user.
-The result is a large number of feasible design points, aiding the designer in understanding the behaviour of the system under design and selecting the desired configuration for further development.
+Additionally, `PDOPT` performs the requirement mapping without explicit rule definition.
+Instead, it utilizes a probabilistic machine learning model to identify the areas of the design space most promising for user-provided requirements.
+This yields a plethora of feasible design points, assisting designers in understanding the system behaviour and selecting the desired configurations for further development.

 # State of the field